 At St. Benedict Preparatory School (SBPS) we focus on traditional core subjects, faith formation, and enrichment.
 By utilizing the most current educational philosophies and the latest technologies, we ensure that every student has the opportunity to learn and grow.
 This approach gives every student the chance to excel - regardless of the learner's level.

 Having preschool through 12th grade within the same system is one of the many advantages of a SBPS education.
 This unique approach provides an invaluable opportunity to build upon mastery of standards from one year to the next.
 This continuity and continued relationship with our students helps to build a solid foundation for educational growth.

 In the primary grades, preschool pre-literacy and pre-math skills are built upon.
 Everyday Math, a comprehensive math curriculum developed by the University of Chicago, teaches application of math skills in real world situations.
 Students learn through hands-on activities, games, real-life problem solving, school-family cooperation, and appropriate use of technology.
-Reading Mastery in kindergarten develops a strong phonics foundation and allows students to begin reading at their own level.
 Guided Reading in first and second grades develops reading strategies and literacy skills with an emphasis on decoding, fluency, and comprehension.
 Through teacher support, students develop the skills to become independent readers.
 Language Arts, Religion, Science, and Social Studies complete the curriculum focus.

 Intermediate Grades: 3rd, 4th, and 5th